kjhealy/macarthur/README.md

-# MacArthur Fellows
+# Web Scraping Example

 # @kjhealy

-Code to scrape, process, and take a look at data on all MacArthur Fellows, 1981-2019.
+- A brief introduction to `rvest`, with a quick single-table example, and then code to scrape, process, and take a look at data on all MacArthur Fellows, 1981-2019.